How to Soundproof a Door: 11 Best Ways to Make it Happen!

 Having soundproofed my home office's windows, I realized some sound was getting in through the doorway especially when everyone else was moving about in the hallways.

-In this article, we will take a look at some of the easy steps you can take to soundproof your doorway.
+In this article, we will take a look at some soundproof of the easy steps for soundproofing door.
 Although some of the steps may require you to invest some money in products such as a door quieter, most will need very little capital.

-So, take a look at the steps below, decide on what will work best for you and embark on a soundproofing project that will make your home much quieter.
+So, take a look at the steps below, decide on what will work best for you and embark on a door soundproofing project that will make your home much quieter.

 How to Soundproof a Doorway